linpengcheng/PurefunctionPipelineDataflow/README.md

     can be accurately judged by mathematical models and operations research.
 For this situation, it is generally called science.
   - It is a best practice that has been used in the manufacturing industry for hundreds of years.
-    - We should be based on a centrally managed large data standard system, not many simple types that manage confusion,
+    - We should be based on a centrally managed large data model standard system, not many simple types (or objects) that manage confusion,
     - Validate centrally instead of everywhere.
-    - The large data standard system is managed by the warehouse.
+    - The large data model standard system is managed by the warehouse.
     - The input data of each workshop (pure function, pipeline) is given by the warehouse scheduler to the data that has been checked to meet the standard.
     - The output data of each workshop (pure function, pipeline) is checked